The Good Neighbor (2016 film): Plot

 Ethan begins to push for them to break into Grainey's basement, but Sean refuses.
 In an argument with Ethan, Sean discloses to Ethan that he knows the true reason why Ethan has targeted Grainey: Grainey was responsible for sending Ethan's father to jail many years ago.
 Ethan's father was an alcoholic who beat his wife regularly.
 During one such episode, Ethan's mother ran to Grainey for help.
 Grainey informed the police, which led to Ethan's father being jailed and ultimately getting divorced from his wife.
 Ethan believes Grainey is responsible for destroying his family and making him lose his father.
 In the meantime, Ethan throws a Halloween party, and Sean and his new girlfriend decide to make out in a spare bedroom.
 His girlfriend notices a camera installed on top of the bed, which leaves Sean enraged.

 Sean asks Ethan to return all his equipment, but Ethan refuses, threatening Sean with the fact that the equipment was purchased using his credit card and that it is covered in Sean's fingerprints.
 In the middle of their argument, they observe Grainey's cat toppling over one of the living room cameras.
 Ethan runs to his home to collect the camera, and in doing so finds the basement door unlocked.
 He goes down to find that Grainey had made a shrine to his late wife in the basement.
 Ethan lifts a bell which Grainey gifted his wife, causing the bell to make a sound which awakes Grainey.
 Fearing for his safety, Ethan hides in the living room, placing the bell on a table.
 Grainey sees the bell and kills himself with his gun.

 It is then revealed in a series of flashbacks that Grainey loved his wife dearly, and he had set up a room where he could take care of her, including arranging a nurse.
 The viewer then realizes that every activity performed by the boys related to Grainey's wife somehow, and Grainey is convinced that he is being haunted by his wife.
 A flashback is shown when Grainey first gives her the bell, saying that whenever she needed him, she only had to ring the bell.
-The bell noise that woke him and the fact that the bell was on the table leads Grainey to believe it was as a sign that his wife wants him to be with her, which is why he killed himself.
+The bell noise that woke him and the fact that the bell was on the table leads Grainey to believe it was as a sign that his wife wants him to be with her.

 Ethan and Sean are arrested and sentenced to two years' probation and 500 hours of community service.
 Leaving the courthouse, Sean and the girls seem to share a glance and head in opposite directions.
 Ethan is surrounded by a slew of reporters and cameras.
 Having finally gained the attention he admitted to craving in an earlier scene, a slight smile appears on his face.